SovereignCloudStack/standards/Standards/scs-XXXX-v1-time-sync-decisions.md

 However it is still useful for a CSP to offer less portable, but more precise methods of time synchronization, especially if they are integrated into the default cloud images offered by the CSP.

 So, we should standardize a portable NTP setup that users can assume when developing images to work well in any SCS cloud.
-We should not try to prevent CSPs from supporting paravirtualized or other methods of time synchronization that may offer significant benefits over NTP.
+We should not try to prevent CSPs from also supporting paravirtualized or other methods of time synchronization that may offer significant benefits over NTP.

 ## Consequences

-A standardized NTP setup will allow SCS users and third party image providers to develop images that support local time synchronization accross SCS clouds.
+A standardized NTP setup will allow SCS users and third party image providers to develop images that support local time synchronization across SCS clouds.

 As discussed in the NTP section above, there are a number of limitations in OpenStack and related projects that a standardized NTP setup has to work with: